Getting to Jarbidge Nevada

 Magic Valley Cab is friendly and reliable.
 They are aware of the Idaho Centennial Trail and offer the most popular cab service to the trailhead.
 The estimated cost is around $176.

-If you are driving from the south, the route should talk just over 3 hours.
+If you are driving from the south, the route should take just over 3 hours.
 This is unpaved road and it will be slow going.
-Also, be aware that the road is commonly closed due to snow in the winter, spring, and even fall.
+Also, be aware that the road is frequently closed due to snow in the winter, spring, and even fall.